 What is an eMTB?

 A mountain bike with an integrated motor that assists the rider when pedalling.
-There isn't a throttle, so if you don't pedal there is no support, and they only provide support up to a certain speed limit: the speed limit in Europe is 25km/h and 32km/h in North America.
-Whether they are hardtail or full-suspension, there are three distinct categories: Light, All-round, and Power.
-They come with all the things a traditional mountain bike has, but they are heavier and have distinguishing features such as an electric motor, a battery pack, and a handlebar-mounted computer that controls it all.
+There isn't a throttle, so if you don't pedal there is no power, and they only provide support up to a certain speed limit: the speed limit in Europe is 25km/h and 32km/h in North America.
+Within the choices of hardtail or full-suspension there are three distinct categories: Light, All-round, and Power.
+They come with all the things a traditional mountain bike has, but are heavier and have distinguishing features such as an electric motor, a battery pack, and a handlebar-mounted computer that controls it all.
 The assist modes consist of: off, low (barely helps), medium, eco, and a battery-draining sport/high mode.